What is motion sickness?

 The best treatment for motion sickness is prevention, and there are many things you can do while travelling in a moving vehicle.

-- Look outside the vehicle instead of reading or looking at a screen, e.g. look out the window, or focus on the horizon if travelling in a boat.
+- Look outside the vehicle instead of reading or looking at a screen, for example, look out the window, or focus on the horizon if travelling in a boat.

 - Listen to music and breathe mindfully.